 Another potential resolution for foreclosure prevention could come in the form of forbearance.
 Mortgage forbearance gives borrowers who find themselves in a temporarily difficult financial situation respite by allowing them to pause their monthly mortgage payments for a given amount of time.

 The expectation would be that during this period, the individual would use this opportunity to get back on track financially.
 Then they can begin making regular payments at the end of forbearance.
-Most likely you will be asked to also pay off whatever was owed during the paused time period.
+Most likely you will be asked to also pay off whatever was owed during the paused period.

 3. Loan Modification Option